openfisca/openfisca-doc/source/simulate/profile-simulation.md

 ## Find the bottleneck

-In order to why your simulation is slow, we need to find where is the bottleneck.
+In order to identify why the simulation is slow, we need to find the bottleneck.
+We'll use a line profiler to figure it out.

-We'll use a line profiler to figure it out:
+We'll start by installing `line_profiler`:

 ```
 pip install line_profiler
 ```

-Then we'll `line_profiler` to profile our formula:
+Then we'll use it to profile our formula by adding the `@profile` decorator:

 ```python
 class impots_directs(Variable):